meetox80/zstio-tv/readme.md

 # Building - Modules
 > As for example there, we will chose the happynumber module.
 Building modules is a bit harder than building the whole application.
 Before you will do anything with it, read the most important things about it.

-- Structure of .tvmodule file
+- Structure of .tvmodule file:
-	`.tvmodule` file is an zstio-tv module packed into an **.7z** format.
+	- `.tvmodule` file is an zstio-tv module packed into an **.7z** format.
 Every module can contain mostly api's that are required for the app in order to run with every single information avalible.

-- Purpose of .tvmodule file
+- Purpose of .tvmodule file:
-	We use them only for the easier implementation of things that could been done in c# - `We got an already done api in nodejs, why we wont use it?` thats why we made modules.
+	- We use them only for the easier implementation of things that could been done in c# - `We got an already done api in nodejs, why we wont use it?` thats why we made modules.

-- Configuration of .tvmodule
+- Configuration of .tvmodule:
-	In every single .tvmodule file, there should be an `executable` file without an extension, it will contain the command that will be executed in module folder.
+	- In every single .tvmodule file, there should be an `executable` file without an extension, it will contain the command that will be executed in module folder.

-	`address` file will contain information useful for making powerful nodejs apis. for example; `localhost:2023` - an address for happynumber module.
+	- `address` file will contain information useful for making powerful nodejs apis. for example; `localhost:2023` - an address for happynumber module.

 1. Compress it into an .7z archive.
 Remember to make the filename same as the directory inside the archive that contains the module code.
 2. Rename the extension into `.tvmodule` file